 GDPR: An implementation guide

 Excerpts from this blog post were taken from EU General Data Protection Regulation (GDPR) – An Implementation and Compliance Guide.
-New to the market, this must-have manual provides essential implementation guidance on the GDPR, covering:
+This best-selling manual provides essential implementation guidance on the GDPR, covering:

 - the GDPR in terms you can understand;